Louis F. Burns: Osage historian

-Burns wrote 13 books on the history, culture, and mythology of the Osage Nation.
+Burns wrote 13 books on the history, culture, and cosmology of the Osage Nation.
 His best-known work, A History of the Osage People (1989), included material from much of his earlier research and publications.

 Burns also contributed research as a columnist, feature writer, and editor.
 He wrote for the Osage Nation News and Inside Osage as a feature writer.
 He also contributed numerous articles on the Osage to the Chronicles of Oklahoma.
 Burns served as the editor of two educational newsletters.

 He presented scholarly papers for the Plains Indian Seminars at the Buffalo Bill Historical Center in Wyoming in 1989, 1992 (his paper "Missionaries, Fur Traders, and Osage Ribbon Work" was published in The Artist and the Missionary: Proceedings of the 1992 Plains Indian Seminar), 1997, and 1999.
 In each case the proceedings were published.
 He presented papers at the Oklahoma Historical Society in 1996, 1997, 1998 and 1999, and the Missouri Valley Historical Society in 1996 in Omaha.

 He also collected artifacts from Osage history.
 Burns donated much of his collection to the Osage Nation Museum in Pawhuska, Oklahoma.
 Burns also contributed extensively to the Oklahoma Historical Society.
 His donations to the Historical Society are housed in a new, purpose-built wing at the White Hair Memorial in Ralston, Oklahoma.

 Burns died at his home in Pawhuska, Oklahoma, on May 20, 2010, at the age of 92.
 He was buried at Pawhuska City Cemetery with both U.S. military honors and traditional Osage customs and rites.
 Burns was survived by his two children, Keith Burns and Alice (Burns) Thomas.
 His wife, Ruth, died in 2006 after 61 years of marriage.
 In a dedication to her in one of his books, Burns said his wife was, "My best friend and harshest critic."
-The director of the Osage Nation Museum, Kathryn Red Corn, described Burns' death as a loss for the Osage Nation, saying, "He will truly be missed by the Osage people...Mr.
+The director of the Osage Nation Museum, Kathryn Red Corn, described Burns's death as a loss for the Osage Nation, saying, "He will truly be missed by the Osage people...Mr.
 Burns was a good friend to our museum.
 He was a repository of tribal history."

 Works

-Burns' research materials are housed by the University of Arkansas at Little Rock in the Sequoyah Research Center of the American Native Press Archives.
-The University of Arkansas' Louis F. Burns Collection has papers related to his scholarly research, which spanned more than fifty years.
+Burns's research materials are housed by the University of Arkansas at Little Rock in the Sequoyah Research Center of the American Native Press Archives.
+The University of Arkansas's Louis F. Burns Collection has papers related to his scholarly research, which spanned more than fifty years.

 His publications include numerous articles and ten books, including: